chiroptical/cataract/README.md

-# Pluto
+# Cataract

 [![Chiroptical](https://img.shields.io/badge/twitch.tv-chiroptical-purple?logo=twitch&style=for-the-badge)](https://twitch.tv/chiroptical)

-Pluto is a recursive acronym for "PLUto Twitch Overlay".
+Cataract is an Overlay for OBS.
 The goal is to create an open-source overlay with features similar to Streamlabs or Player.me.
 The overlay should be responsive via an API and handle new follows, subscriptions, and bit donations.